 Do you live on Bushfire Prone Land in NSW?
-Are you planning to build a new house or a renovation to your existing home?
+Are you planning to do a renovation to your existing home or build a new house?
 There are some important requirements to make your dreams become a reality.
 One of them is to work with a good bushfire consultant.

 A designer with experience in the design of homes on Bushfire Prone Land will already have a Bushfire Consultant whom they work with.
 Engaging your designer to coordinate with their preferred Bushfire Consultant on your behalf, will simplify and speed up the process.

 Alternatively, the following information outlines the process to find a good Bushfire Consultant.

 Bushfire Prone Land is an area of land that can support a bushfire or is likely to be subject to bushfire attack.

 Your local council prepares Bushfire Prone Land Maps for the council area.
 The Commissioner of the New South Wales Rural Fire Service (NSW RFS) will then certify these maps.

 Your local council can supply you with a Section 10.7(2) and (5) Planning Certificate which will confirm whether your property is on Bushfire Prone Land.